TheTexta/obsidian-main/Biology/monophyly.md

 #biol111
-Sharing a common ancestor that excludes other groups
+Monophyly::Sharing a common ancestor that excludes other groups

+In a monophyletic grouping there is how many kinds of ancestral animal::there is often more than one
 ![[paraphyly polyphyly and monophyly example.png]]